chris-straka/weibuddies/LEARNING.md

 ## Honestly, working with Kafka in general is tricky sometimes

 I ran into a myriad of problems [like the one this guy had](https://github.com/confluentinc/examples/issues/398).
 I also had troubles setting up tests with kafka.
 I don't want to mock kafka because I don't think my tests would be that useful.
-But running Kafka in a container is still not that great either because kafka kraft is really noisy and takes a while to start in a container.
-I think I just need more experience on kafka and docker in order to do this properly because my containers aren't shutting down correctly and I'm getting strange errors from jest (despite all the tests passing).
+But running Kafka in a container for all my tests is not that great either because it takes a while to start and it's quite noisy and my containers don't shut down properly when I run jest.

 ## Choice of hash function